 Questions That Mold Recruitment Strategies in Healthcare

 - Do my website, LinkedIn, and job listings clearly state the incentives that would make professionals want to apply?
-Do job posts articulate our culture and values?

 - What do current staff members have to say about their work experience?
 How can we communicate those positives to the public through online channels?